bdkjones/VDKQueue/README.md

-	-- Grand Central Dispatch is used in place of Uli's "threadProxy" notifications (much faster) -- Memory footprint is roughly halved, since VDKQueue creates less overhead -- Fewer locks are taken, especially in loops (faster) -- The @autoreleasepool construct is used in place of alloc/init-ing an NSAutoReleasePool (much faster) -- The code is *much* cleaner and simpler!
+	-- Grand Central Dispatch is used in place of Uli's "threadProxy" notifications (much faster) -- Memory footprint is roughly halved, since VDKQueue creates less overhead -- Fewer locks are taken, especially in loops (faster) -- The code is *much* cleaner and simpler!
 	-- There is only one .h and one .m file to include.